Do you have questions about Hamilton Baptist Church? If they’re not answered here please send us a message using the contact page .

 I am LGBITQ.
 Will I be welcome?

 Yes you will.
-We have a number of same gender couples who participate fully in the life of the church.
+We have a number of same gender couples and transgender people who participate fully in the life of the church.
 We are grieved that many LGBITQ people have been led to think that God hates them or that their sexual orientation is incompatible with being a follower of Jesus.